muxup/muxup-site/pages/2024q2/notes-from-the-carbon-panel-session-at-eurollvm.md

-As for the size of the team and how many companies are contributing, the conclusion was that Google is definitely the main backer right now but there are others showing interest.
+As for the size of the team and how many companies are contributing, the conclusion was that Google is definitely the main backer right now but there are others starting to take a look.
 There are probably about 5-10 people active on Carbon in any different week, but it varies so this can be a different set of people from week to week.

-Given we've established that Google are still the main backer, one particularly interesting line of questioning was about what Google see in it and how management were convinced to back it.
+Given we've established that Google are still the main backer, one line of questioning was about what Google see in it and how management were convinced to back it.
 Richard commented "I think we're always interested in exploring new possibilities for how to deal with our existing C++ codebase, which is a hugely valuable asset for us.
 That includes both looking at how we can keep the C++ language itself happy and our tools for it being good and maintainable, but also places we might take it in the future.
 For a long time we've been talking about if we can build something that works better for our use case than existing tools, and had an opportunity to explore that and went with it."

 A fun question that followed later aimed to establish the favourite thing about Carbon from each of the panel members (of course, it's nice that much of